 recalling

-a) Resolution 21 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on measures concerning alternative calling procedures on international telecommunication networks;
+a) Resolution 21 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on measures concerning alternative calling procedures on international telecommunication networks;

-b) Resolution 29 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on alternative calling procedures on international telecommunication networks;
+b) Resolution 29 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly (WTSA), on alternative calling procedures on international telecommunication networks;

-c) Resolution 20 (Rev. Geneva, 2022) of WTSA, on procedures for allocation and management of international telecommunication numbering, naming, addressing and identification resources;
+c) Resolution 20 (Rev. New Delhi, 2024) of WTSA, on procedures for allocation and management of international telecommunication numbering, naming, addressing and identification resources;

-d) Resolution 61 (Rev. Geneva, 2022) of WTSA, on countering and combating misappropriation and misuse of international telecommunication numbering resources;
+d) Resolution 61 (Rev. New Delhi, 2024) of WTSA, on countering and combating misappropriation and misuse of international telecommunication numbering resources;

-e) Resolution 65 (Rev. Geneva, 2022) of WTSA, on calling party number (CPN) delivery, calling line identification (CLI) and origin identification (OI) information;
+e) Resolution 65 (Rev. New Delhi, 2024) of WTSA, on calling party number (CPN) delivery, calling line identification (CLI) and origin identification (OI) information;

 f) the results and ongoing work of Study Groups 2 and 3 of the ITU Telecommunication Standardization Sector (ITU-T),